How Mexico hunted ‘El Mencho’ with help from his lover’s ‘trusted man’ and US intelligence

 Along with a wounded soldier, the three cartel members were put on a helicopter that was supposed to take them to a hospital in the nearby city of Guadalajara.

 However, when all three died during the flight, authorities decided to reroute, fearing a violent response in Guadalajara, where the cartel has a large presence.
-The helicopter was then diverted to Morelia International Airport, where an Air Force fighter jet was waiting to take them to Mexico City.
+The helicopter was then diverted to Morelia International Airport, where an Air Force plane was waiting to take them to Mexico City.

 The news of Oseguera’s death plunged large swaths of Mexico into a state of chaos as cartel forces carried out a frenzy of retaliatory violence.